ArronJablonowski/OpenClawNotes/README.md

 - *Isolation via Docker is not recommended as docker will cause a performance hit to the LLMs. (~10-20% slower)*

 ## 2. 🧑‍💻 Admin User Configuration
-Unless you have a fresh, new, and unused system, it is best practice to make a brand new admin account, and then delete out any prior personal use accounts from the system entirely.
+If the system has been used for personal use, a brand new admin account should be created.
+Then delete out any prior personal use accounts from the system entirely.
+Best practice would be to fully re-image/reload MacOS for a fresh system.

 - **Make an Admin User:** This account will be used to run admin tasks only, and NOT LLMs.
   - Set a static (fixed) IP address.